 Fiji accommodation is as diverse as the 320+ islands that make up this area.
 There are more than 50 hotels and resorts spread out over the islands ensuring whatever your taste or budget, there is something for you.
 Most accommodation can be found on Fiji's two largest islands, Vitu Levu and Vanua Levu however there are more scattered throughout the smaller islands.
 The facilities at each hotel and resort vary as much as the islands themselves.
-Depending on your particular accommodation, you can enjoy access to day spas, full equipped gyms and massive lagoon style pools.
+Depending on your particular accommodation, you can enjoy access to day spas, fully equipped gyms and massive lagoon style pools.
 While some hotels target budget travellers, all are quality accommodation.

 Holiday packages to Fiji make booking your trip a breeze.
-By combining your accommodation, transfers, tours, flights, and meals into a package, not only can receive significant discounts but you are free to enjoy your holiday without the stress of planning each and every element.
-TravelOnline will save you money with their extensive range of Fiji holiday packages which you can choose to customise to suit your particular needs.
+By combining your accommodation, transfers, tours, flights, and meals into a package, not only can you receive significant discounts but you are also free to enjoy your holiday without the stress of planning each and every element.
+TravelOnline will save you money with our extensive range of Fiji holiday packages which you can choose to customise to suit your particular needs.

 Fiji welcomes you with sunny days and a warm tropical climate between late March and early December.
 This is the best time to visit, however maximum temperatures sit between 26 °C and 31 °C year round so Fiji is definitely thongs and shorts weather.
 A refreshing trade wind blows from the east south-east and will keep even the most active visitors cool, so whether you're climbing a village walk or tearing it up with a 4WD tour it's no sweat!
-Fiji does experience a wet season during November to April however these brief, heavy showers are localised.
+Fiji weather does experience a wet season during November to April however these brief, heavy showers are localised.
 As a tropical island, the wet season is a vital part of Fiji's climate and is responsible for the lush environment and plant life that is so plentiful there.
 Cyclones do occur in Fiji but are normally confined to the wet season.